 As a council president, you have the option to serve on a Utah PTA committee or commission.
 If you choose to serve on a Utah PTA committee or commission, you will be required to attend those meetings.
-Please let your region director know if you would like to serve on a commission.
+Please let your region support committee chair know if you would like to serve on a commission.